Karnataka Cabinet to recommend separate religion status for Lingayats ahead of polls

 Amidst reports of differences between Ministers belonging to both Veerashaiva and Lingayat faiths, Karnataka government has agreed to recommend separate religion status for Lingayat community on Monday.
 The state cabinet has accepted the recommendations of Justice Nagmohan Das committee.

-After the cabinet meeting, Irrigation Minister MB Patil said, "Karnataka Government has accepted the recommendations of Nagbhushan committee and cabinet has considered the separate religion for Lingayat community, and Veershaivas who believe and follow the philosophy of Basvanna will be brought under section 2D of state minority commission act and further we will recommend it to Government of India for National minority commission act."
+After the cabinet meeting, Irrigation Minister MB Patil said, "Karnataka Government has accepted the recommendations of Nagbhushan committee and cabinet has considered the separate religion for Lingayat community, Veershaiva Lingayat and followers of Basvanna (Basava tatva) will be brought under section 2D of state minority commission act and further we will recommend it to Government of India for National minority commission act."

 [READ MORE: Constitutional recognition of Lingayat religion does not lead to further division of Hindus]